 A Principled Approach to Safety

-Written by: Dara Khosrowshahi, CEO
+By: Dara Khosrowshahi, CEO of Uber

 At Uber, we believe that technology has the power to ignite opportunity by setting the world in motion.
 This is why we introduced the original Uber service in 2010.
 Today, you can get a ride using the Uber app in more than 600 cities across 65 countries on six continents and, in some places, you can use the Uber app to get a bike, a scooter, and connect seamlessly to public transit.
 It was this same confidence in the potential of technology that led us to establish our Advanced Technologies Group in 2015.
 We believe that introducing self-driving vehicles to the Uber network could make transportation safer, more efficient, and more affordable for people around the world.
 We also believe that our efforts to develop self-driving technology are consistent with our core value to Stand for Safety.